heyitsyosh/42_printf/README.md

 ----
 **I tried to stay true to the original printf as much as possible.**

-If output formatting is interrupted by an irrelevant character, printf prints string after the already parsed flags.
+If output formatting is interrupted by an irrelevant character, printf prints the string after the already parsed flags.
 >Example:
 >```printf("%#()s", "abc")``` outputs ```()s```